Skip to main content

 To view current and past editions of the Washington Update please click here.

 Are you interested in learning more about the most up-to-the-minute happenings in Washington DC as it relates to education policy?
 Does it ever feel overwhelming to digest in the Washington Update?
 Join us for a virtual convening on the 4th Thursday of the month with TED Policy Advisor Dr. Kait Brennan and TED Policy Committee Chair Dr. Lucky Mason-Williams.
 Kait will spend the first 30 minutes providing an update on the most recent happenings in Washington DC as it relates to education policy and how this impacts your work.
 Dr. Mason-Williams and the TED Policy Committee will then spend the last 30 minutes facilitating a dialogue surrounding TED’s policy and legislative priorities.
 Convenings will be held via Zoom at 3:00 PM EST on the 4th Thursday of each month.
+This is a TED Member benefit , you should have received the link as a member, but if you did not please email ted@exceptionalchildren.org

 Looking for additional information about advocacy or the policy-making process?
 Want to get involved or help your students to get involved?
 This series of short briefs aims to help answer these questions!
 Check back often for updates!

-Advocacy Brief 1- Using TED & CEC Resources HERE
+• Advocacy Brief 1- Using TED & CEC Resources HERE

 Get involved

 The TED Policy Committee meets virtually every month, to discuss happenings and events that impact Teacher Preparation.
 We use member input to continue to work towards achieving the goals of the TED policy agenda and mission.
-Sign-up now!
-Also, complete the TED Policy Committee Member Engagement Survey to share a bit about yourself and alert us to issues that arise in your state.

-Held in Washington, D.C., SELS is an opportunity for educators from across the country to make a difference by advocating for change with Members of Congress.
+Held in Washington, D.C., the Special Education Legislative Summit (SELS) is an opportunity for educators from across the country to make a difference by advocating for change with Members of Congress.
+To learn more about SELS, visit: https://specialeducationlegislativesummit.org

 Honor someone for their advocacy